fellosprillo/tools_for_data_science/README.md

 ## Repository Structure

 - `exercises/` — Jupyter Notebooks for hands-on practice:
-	- `DataScienceEcosystem.ipynb`: Explore the ecosystem of data science tools and platforms.
 	- `GettingStartedWithPython.ipynb`: Introduction to Python for data science.
 - `LICENSE` — MIT License.